 A little over a century ago, land travel in Korea was fraught with difficulty.
 There were only a few roads—generally nothing more than rough trails—that connected the larger cities.
-To transport goods, most instead took more watery paths: that of ferries on Korea’s wide and winding rivers.
+To transport goods, most instead took more watery paths: ferryman take you on ferries across Korea’s wide and winding rivers.

 One of the chief riverboat building centers in Seoul was at Noryangjin.
 Here, boats as large as eighty feet long were built, mostly out of pine.
 Numbering in the hundreds, these boats were used to transport firewood, rice and other much-needed commodities from Jemulpo (modern Incheon) and the various river ports to the capital.